-51+ of the Best Uber Statistics and Facts to Know in 2022
+51+ of the Best Uber Statistics and Facts to Know in 2023

 Outstanding Uber Stats

-The Numbers Behind Uber - Statistics at a Glance
+Numbers Behind Uber: Statistics at a Glance

 2. Uber's mobility revenue for 2020 was $6.1 billion.

-Almost every US citizen has heard of ride-hail (99%).
-More than a third (36%) of Americans use such a service – mainly with Uber and Lyft.
+Because of that, over a third (36%) of Americans use such a service, mainly with Uber and sometimes its competitor, Lyft.